cryptax/cryptax.github.io/content/posts/cte-v2.md

 Official write-ups for the CTF are available [here](https://github.com/EternalBlueCTE2k26/CTEv2-Writeups/).
 I might post a few selected writeups of my own on my blog afterwards too.

-- Which was your favorite challenge? **Toujours en Vente**. **Le Vault** was excellent too.
+- *Which was your favorite challenge?* **Toujours en Vente**. **Le Vault** was excellent too.
+This is biased by the fact I love Reverse and Crypto challenges.
-- Which challenge did you struggle the most on? **Hello World** and perhaps **Banque Root** (I slightly contest the challenge solutions, but that's merely because I'm unhappy to have wasted so much time on them 😜
+- *Which challenge did you struggle the most on?* **Hello World** and perhaps **Banque Root**.
+Ah ha!
+I'd even grumble and contest the solutions, but you'd be right to think this merely because I'm unhappy to have wasted so much time on them 😜
-- Which challenge looked most like a [Ph0wn](https://ph0wn.org) challenge? **Point de chute** or **Le coffre fort**.
+- *Which challenge looked most like a [Ph0wn](https://ph0wn.org) challenge*? **Point de chute** or **Le coffre fort**.
-- What is your favorite OSINT challenge?
+- *What is your favorite OSINT challenge*?
 Difficult to say!
 I like very much **Le Bailleur innocent**.
 I found **Banque Root** very interesting in terms of OSINT techniques.
-- Which character did you prefer?
+- *Which character did you prefer*?
 I can't say.
 Of course, I'm on the side of the victim, Melanie.
 But Samir and Miguel are very interesting characters too.
-- Did you solve all challenges?
+- *Did you solve all challenges*?
 No!!!
 There were 90!
 Our team solved ~40+.

 **Many many thanks to the organizing team for setting up this awesome CTF**.
 The scenario and the challenges were grasping.
 Many thanks also to the Support Team who kept answering (quickly) to our questions on Discord.